sabbir-rupom/akaash-rest-api/usage_guide/query_builder_class.rst

 - **findAllBy()**

+  - Find and returns multiple rows as result [if found] after SQL execution

-  - the function accepts about five parameters
+  - The function accepts about five parameters

     1. Array of conditions [key-value pair] for *WHERE* clause in SQL statement